PRIME MEMBER EXCLUSIVE | 3 Months Free Trial

 Listen for free

-Symone Sanders Townsend and Eugene Daniels first became friends over decade ago, as they built careers at the intersection of society and politics.
-Symone’s work inside administrations and campaigns thrust her into the culture wars, helping candidates navigate the minefields of identity, symbolism, and optics.
-At “Politico” and “Morning Joe,” Eugene decoded how pop culture shapes — and sometimes skewers — political figures.
+Symone Sanders Townsend and Eugene Daniels first became friends over a decade ago, as they built careers at the intersection of society, culture, and politics.
 On “Clock It with Symone & Eugene,” they invite listeners and guests into their personal groupchat.
-They talk about politics (think Nikole Hannah-Jones on civil rights!); they talk about arts and culture (Tony Goldwyn, aka President Fitz from “Scandal,” drops by!); and they talk about how all of it comes together to shape our lives.
+They talk about politics (think Nikole Hannah-Jones on modern civil rights!); they talk about the arts (Tony Goldwyn, aka President Fitz from “Scandal,” drops by!); and they talk about how all of it comes together to shape our lives.
 This is where you can stay tapped in without burning out.
 Because on “Clock It,” you get a look at the world in Symone and Eugene’s signature style: off-the-cuff, engaging, and always with a dose of fun.
 New episodes drop Thursdays.MS NOW Politics & Government Social Sciences

 Episodes